DavidVorick/CodeCommit/UserSpecification.md

 folder.
 If the flag `--rollup-full` is used instead, then the codebase.txt file will additionally contain the Cargo.toml file.

-A log file will also be created using the logger module, using the name 'rollup'.
+A log folder will also be created using the logger module, using the name 'rollup'.

 The programmatic slug that refers to this workflow is 'rollup'.